 It’s used in smoothies, slushies, and as a topping for frozen yogurt, in addition to replacing regular boba in bubble tea.
 As it is made from all plant sources, it is gluten-free.

 Mango, strawberry, green tea, honey melon, pomegranate, blueberry, and kiwi are some of the most popular flavors of popping boba.

 Milk does not contain gluten.

-Gluten is naturally absent from all forms of simple cow’s milk.
+Gluten is not present in any kind of cow’s milk.
 Some dairy products, however, are not gluten-free.
 If flavorings or other additives are added to milk, it may no longer be gluten-free, so read the label carefully to determine if the product contains gluten.

 Additionally, malted milk drinks contain gluten and should be avoided.
 When a food label says “malt,” it usually means it was manufactured with barley and hence contains gluten.

 As read earlier, tea also is a gluten-free product, milk tea is absolutely gluten-free.

 Is Thai tea gluten-free?

 These days people are openly willing to try new things.
 You may never discover a new taste or a worthy product unless you try it.